esciencecenter-digital-skills/medical-image-processing/learners/reference.md

 :    A PET scan is one which uses one of several radioactive tracers e.g. Fluorodeoxyglucose or Oxygen-15 (15O) is administered to the patient, and then gamma ray detectors are used to create an image.
 PET scans can be acquired with and/or registered to other forms of imaging.

+Tag image file format (TIFF)
+:    TIFF files are a file which conform to the tag image file format standard.
+The standard can accomodate grayscale or color images as raster images.
+TIFF files may be compressed with either lossy or lossless compresion, or even not compressed.